-If you’re interested in advancing your nursing career and expanding your scope of practice, then becoming an NP might be a good track for you.
+If you’re interested in advancing your nursing career and expanding your scope of practice—and considering an RN vs. Nurse Practitioner (NP) career path—then becoming an NP might be a good track for you.

 Family nurse practitioner average salary by state